Tintoretto's highlights: private guided tour Gallerie dell'Accademia & Scuola Grande di San Rocco

 in front of the entrance of the Gallerie dell'Accademia in Venice.

 English: from Tuesday to Sunday

 The total price per service is €335.00, up to a maximum of 10 participants.

-The price includes only the guided tour, entry tickets to the Gallerie dell’Accademia and the Scuola Grande di San Rocco will be purchased on site.
+The price includes only the guided tour, entry tickets to the Gallerie dell’Accademia and the Scuola Grande di San Rocco are not included.

 approx. 3 hours